 "King Hale, you've honored me with your presence."
 He bowed deeply, and moved so they could enter.
 "Please, come in."

 "Thank you."
-Derek said, stoic and overly - formal.
+Derek was stoic and overly formal.
 They filed into the courtyard one at a time, and Stiles was happy to be last in their orderly line of four.
-He beamed big and bright at Deaton as he sauntered past, and Deaton visibly relaxed.
+He beamed big and bright at Deaton as he sauntered past, and his Master visibly relaxed.
 Derek made a show of looking around, though Stiles couldn't tell his approval from his disapproval.
 His eyebrows spoke a language all their own, and Stiles was still deciphering it.
-While Deaton wasn't bathing in gold and silver, he was definitely well - off.
+While Deaton wasn't bathing in gold and silver, he was well off.
 Their home was nicer and larger than most.
 Then, he remembered he wasn't supposed to care, wasn't supposed to want Derek's approval.
 This was his home, and he liked it just fine.

 "You have a fine home."
 Derek complimented, and Stiles felt a rush of unexpected warmth.
 He vehemently ignored it.
 Deaton smiled a neutral smile.
 "No need for flattery, my King, I'm sure it's lackluster compared to your usual accommodations."
 He laughed his meager bourgeoisie off elegantly.
 He continued before any more subtle barbs could be traded.
 "Will you and your men join me in the andron?
 I have plenty of food and drink, too much, if I'm honest."